aws-ia/terraform-aws-eks-blueprints/kubernetes-addons/traefik-ingress/README.md

     https://artifacthub.io/packages/helm/traefik/traefik

-# Docker Image for Traefik
+# Steps to use ECR repo for Docker image

 ###### Instructions to upload Traefik Docker image to AWS ECR